gbrlpzz/research-agent-cli/README.md

 6. **Reviews** output through an automated peer review system
 7. **Revises** based on feedback until quality thresholds are met

-The agent produces publication-ready PDFs with full bibliographies, saved to versioned report directories.
+The agent produces compiled PDFs with full bibliographies, saved to versioned report directories.

 ---